 S.B.
-No. 241 aims to establish stricter regulations regarding public camping bans in Texas.
+No. 241 aims to strengthen the enforcement of public camping bans by local entities in Texas.
 The bill amends Section 364.002(a) of the Local Government Code to prohibit local entities from adopting policies that discourage the enforcement of public camping bans, including the investigation of violations.
 Additionally, it introduces new sections that require local entities to develop a complaint process for violations of public camping bans, report complaints and their dispositions to the attorney general, and take action on complaints within 90 days.
-If a local entity fails to act, the attorney general can declare it a "violating local entity," which may result in financial repercussions, including withholding tax distributions.
+If a local entity fails to act, the attorney general can declare it a "violating local entity," which may result in financial penalties and the recovery of enforcement costs.

 Senate Committee Report: Local Government Code 364.002, Penal Code 48.05 (Local Government Code 364, Penal Code 48)